expressjs/expressjs.com/4x/en/api/app-param.md

 });
 ```

-The method could now be used to effectively validate parameters (and
+Now, you could use the method to effectively validate parameters (and
 optionally parse them to provide capture groups):

 ```js